joescanlin/spaxiom-dsl/docs/examples/overview.md

 ## Temporal Sequences Example

-The [Temporal Sequences](temporal_sequences.md) example demonstrates how to detect ordered sequences of events:
+Temporal sequences allow detecting ordered events:

 - Creating event sensors for different steps in a sequence
 - Defining a temporal sequence pattern with the `sequence()` function